startwind/forrest/readme.md

 ## Installation

 Download the latest version of our PHAR archive and give it afterwards rights to be executed.
+To run Forrest you need PHP installed.

 ```shell
 wget https://github.com/startwind/forrest/releases/latest/download/forrest.phar